Table of Contents

 - macOS (Apple Silicon):

-> Note: Each release also includes otaripper-lite binaries.
-These are compiled without remote HTTP extraction features (--no-default-features), resulting in an ultra-minimal footprint for users who only extract local files.
+> Note: Each release also includes an ultra-minimalist otaripper-lite executable alongside the main binary.
+The lite version is compiled without remote HTTP streaming capabilities (--no-default-features), resulting in an exceptionally compact footprint for users only performing local extractions.

 Verifying Downloads